 Car Free Sunday applies to everyone, except for public transport, taxis, buses, emergency and security forces, provided with a legitimation, as well as for the diplomatic corps.
-The maximum speed is limited up to 30km/h everywhere.
+Vehicles with TL plates must apply for an exemption from the municipalities.

 When is the Region 'closed'?

 Between 9.30am and 7pm.
 The closing and the re-opening of the entrances to the Region and the tunnels will happen gradually.
 Therefore, there might be some traffic nuisance outside these times.
 As a result of the activities and celebrations, the streets in certain neighbourhoods might also be closed longer.
 So it is no use hurrying to the entrances to Brussels; this to avoid congestion and safety problems.